I.M: Public image and impact

-I.M, as an individual and a member of Monsta X, showed outstanding musical growth that shined into a unique world of music.
-Also, his musical ability not only broke the prejudice of being an "idol", but became a musician that brings out genuine music.
-He has built his own identity through the release of various mixtapes, which showed off a different, yet original music color, and developed his skills through steady music work.
-In addition to music, he has also conducted exclusive interviews with famous overseas media, such as the Chicago Tribune and the BBC, with his fluent English skills, as well as playing an active role in leading the early overseas promotions of the group, becoming their practical spokesperson, as what Forbes had evaluated.
-He has established himself as an unprecedented artist who goes back and forth between groups and solos, while showing his outstanding musicality as an "all-round artist".
+I.M, as an individual and a member of Monsta X, showed musical growth and ability, while building his own identity through the release of various mixtapes and developing his skills through steady music work.
+In addition to music, he became the group's practical spokesperson during their early overseas promotions due to his fluent English skills, while leading the interviews with famous overseas media such as the Chicago Tribune, BBC, and Forbes, marking him as an "all-round artist".

-I.M dominates domestic and international charts with his solo releases, drawing hot global response, by topping the Melon, Bugs!, iTunes, Amazon, and Billboard, surpassing world-famous pop artists including Ariana Grande, Moguai, Adele, and Coldplay while occupying multiple spots on the charts which was a rare feat, one that only the biggest names in the business can muster.
+I.M dominates domestic and international charts with his solo releases.
 He was also consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 60th in 2019, 53rd in 2020, 41st in 2021, and 83rd in 2022.
 I.M was also consistently ranked in the "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, ranking at 25th in July 2023 as his highest.

 He was commemorated at the "K-pop Star Street", as part of Gwangju's 2021 cultural projects, alongside other Korean artists that represented the city in the global music scene.

-Billboards 2023 International Power Player and Sony Music Korea's CEO/Managing Director Bobby Ju shared that signing him with the record label marked Sony as the first major label in Korea to sign a "360 deal" with an established K-pop star.
-This entitles a record label to a percentage of earnings from all of an artist's revenue streams, rather than just the recorded music sales, with the artist getting the largest share of the royalties from music releases.
-Billboard emphasized that Ju's inclusion was due to I.M's "global success".
-The replica of the jacket he used in The Connect World Tour was presented at 2023 Swarovski Crystal World's "The Art of Performance", an exhibition of art pieces with world stars including Marlene Dietrich, Marilyn Monroe, Elton John, and Lady Gaga.
+Billboards 2023 International Power Player and Sony Music Korea's CEO/Managing Director Bobby Ju shared that signing him with the record label marked Sony as the first major label in South Korea to sign a "360 deal" with an established K-pop star.
+It was also emphasized that Ju's inclusion on the said Billboard list was due to I.M's "global success".
+The replica of his jacket used in The Connect World Tour was presented at 2023 Swarovski Crystal World's "The Art of Performance", an exhibition of art pieces with world stars.

-I.M had been cited by DKB's Harry-June as his role model.
-He also inspired All(H)Ours' Xayden through watching his direct cams.
+He had been cited by DKB's Harry-June as a role model.
+I.M also inspired All(H)Ours' Xayden through watching his direct cams.